 The quota system has been designed to be forgiving.
 It allows users to temporarily exceed their quota by substantial amounts as long as the monthly average is maintained below the soft quota.
 If your average monthly usage exceeds the soft quota you will incur a modest disk usage charges in addition to your normal monthly account charges.
 If you must leave your mail inbox unmonitored for a period of time, the only cost is a modest disk usage charge.
 No special arrangements are needed.

 Your SVPAL account stores incoming email in your email inbox.
 Your email inbox consumes disk space on the system and counts against your disk quota.
-Downloading your email normally deletes it from your inbox and keeps your account under the 1GB soft quota.
-If you use the menu system with Pine, you need to delete email from your inbox keep under your account soft quota.
+Accessing your email normally does NOT delete messages from the server.
+Your email inbox keeps getting larger unless you expicity delete the old emails.

 Your SVPAL account allows you to store files in your account folder.
 This storage may be used to store saved email, personal web site files, Usenet news, or any other file storage you require.
 Saved email is typically stored in the Mail sub-folder.
 Saved Usenet news is typically stored in the News sub-folder.
 Your personal web site files are stored in the public_html sub-folder.